Sympathetic overactivation – How to get out of it

 First things first, you need a program that allows sufficient recovery and also a frequency and volume that fits your training capacities.
 But since you want to improve, you will need to challenge yourself to become better.
 That’s when some knowledge of the nervous system comes into play.

 When you can’t recover sufficiently from a workout program, you usually end up with overactivation of the sympathetic nervous system.
 What does that eat in Winter?
 To put it simply, the sympathetic nervous system is an available mode of your nervous system that will take the lead when things become stressful.
 What I mean by stressful is anything that pushes the body for quick reactions, strength, and speed.
 Pretty much like fighting or running away from something dangerous, like a bear for example.
-It’s one of the oldest mechanisms our body has to defend itself against possible threat.
+It’s one of the oldest mechanisms our body has to defend itself against a possible threat.

 Now, there is another kind of stress we discovered later in our history: psychological stress.
 Things we deal with every day: work, finances, relationships, spouses, kids, etc. While these stresses may not be life-threatening, they are pretty much present 24h a day.
 And for your body, the perception of these stresses is the same as the perception of something dangerous.

-Now enter a third kind of stress you guys are all living a few times a week: Training!
+Now enter the third kind of stress you guys are all living a few times a week: Training!
 It’s a good thing to train and get fit, but up to a certain degree, it’s also a beating on your body and you need to recover from it.
 It’s also a lot more stressful if you are dieting and get yourself into a caloric deficit.

 In every situation we’ve just seen above, your body activates its sympathetic functions, which will get you ready to “fight”: